113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 --namespace NAME

-:   Specify the namespace you'd like to use.
+:   Specify the namespace that you'd like to use.

 --override-values VALUES